WillSparks7/Task-1--William-Sparks/README.md

 # Task-1--William-Sparks
-Task 1 Project on Strange Weather
+This is William's Task 1 Project on Strange Weather